mcmurray0125/my-moovs/README.md

 - Dynamically updating API calls on user input (movie search, changing pages...)
 - Using Bootstrap to make all pages and elements responsive.
 - Storing, Writing, and Fetching data to backends like Google Firebase.
+- Using the react-slick library to create smooth, responsive carousels.

 <br>